Bindila-Bogdan/NS-Chatbot/data/questions.md

 - I want to take a train from Eindhoven in 15 minutes and I have already bought a ticket.
 Is there any train disruption?
 If so, how can I request a refund?
     - The chatbot is expected to mention about a disruption from Eindhoven to Venlo which led to a delay of approximately 287 minutes (nearly 5 hours) due to a collision and then to give details.
 - I want to take a train from Enschede in 15 minutes and I have already bought a ticket.
 Is there any train disruption?
-If there is a disruption, then let me know how can I get a refund.
+If there is a disruption, let me know how can I get a refund.
-    - It should state that there are no disruptions.
-Hence it should not give details about refunding.
-This highlights the orchestration performed by the agent.
+    - It should state that there are no disruptions and mention about refund policies in the event they do occur.
+This two-part answer emphasizes the orchestration, as the second part of the answer is related to the disruption status.

 ### Out of scope questions